Your partner in philanthropy. SEE advisor resources

 The availability of mental health providers is limited in parts of our community.

-Pottawattamie and Sarpy Counties have higher ratios of mental health providers to people compared to overall ratios in Nebraska and Iowa.
+Douglas County and Nebraska as a whole have lower ratios of mental health providers compared to overall ratios in Sarpy County (Neb.), Pottawattamie County (Iowa), and Iowa.
 Nebraska ranks in the top half of all states while Iowa is in the bottom 10 states that have the highest ratio of mental health providers to individuals.

 Sexually Transmitted Infections

-Chlamydia rates in the Omaha-Council Bluffs area grew significantly over a 19-year period.
-Chlamydia rates across the metro have increased year over year since 2000 in all three counties.
-However, rates of Gonorrhea have not grown as fast and have gone through periods of both increase and decline.
+Chlamydia rates in the Omaha-Council Bluffs area grew significantly over the past 20-plus years.
+Rates of Gonorrhea have also increased but have not grown as fast and have gone through periods of both increase and decline.

-Douglas County’s sexually transmitted infection rates are much higher than the national rates.
+Douglas County’s Sexually Transmitted Infection rates are much higher than the national rate.

-As of 2019, rates of STIs in Douglas County are nearly 1.5 times that of the national rate.
-Pottawattamie and Sarpy Counties are closer to, or lower than, the state and national rates.
+As of 2021, rates of STIs in Douglas County are higher than the national rate.
+Pottawattamie and Sarpy Counties are closer to or lower than the state and national rates.

 Healthcare Coverage

 In our community, 22% of adults living below the poverty line do not have healthcare coverage.
-Only 4% of individuals with higher incomes do not have access to healthcare.
+Only 4% of individuals with higher incomes do not have healthcare coverage.

 When we look at healthcare coverage by race and ethnicity, we see disparities in access to coverage for people of color.